As an Amazon Associate, I earn from qualifying purchases.

 frozen pucks of swiss chard on a beige plate

-If you’re already googling things like “can you freeze swiss chard” like a cool kid, check out our posts on Can You Freeze Kale and Freezing Spinach.
+If you’re already googling things like “what can I do with excess swiss chard” like a cool kid, check out our posts on can you freeze kale and freezing spinach.

-Yes, it’s definitely possible to freeze chard!
-Having a freezer stash of prepped and ready-to-use frozen swiss chard is a delicious insurance policy for lots of dishes.
-Throw some into a Gluten-Free Quiche, Instant Pot Tortellini Soup, Vegetarian Breakfast Casserole, or Creamy White Bean Soup, and go live your best life.
+Throw some Swiss chard into a Gluten-Free Quiche, Instant Pot Tortellini Soup, or Creamy White Bean Soup, and go live your best life.

 Pro Tips/Recipe Notes